-In the industrial agricultural system we grow crops to feed humans, and some to feed grain-fed cattle which are then turned into meat and dairy products.
+In the industrial agricultural system we grow crops to feed humans and grain-fed cattle which are then turned into meat and dairy products.
 How much cattle farmers are relying on grain to feed their animals varies greatly by country.
-While grain tends to be the dominant form of feed for cattle in the US and Europe for most of their life, in Australia less than 40% are finished on grain.
+Grain tends to be the dominant form of feed for cattle in the US and Europe for most of their life.
+In Australia, less than 40% are finished on grain.
 In these cases they usually only spend about 70 days of their two year life being supplementary fed.

-To increase crop yield the plants are grown in monocultures (only one plant species at a time) and the soil isn’t given much fallow time to recover nutrients naturally.
+To increase crop yield, industrial agriculture grows crops in monocultures (only one plant species at a time).
+This also means that the soil doesn’t have enough fallow time to recover nutrients naturally.

-As a result, soils are becoming increasingly nutrient depleted and are heavily reliant on chemical fertilisers and pesticides to maintain this high level of productivity.
+As a result, soils are becoming nutrient depleted and are reliant on chemical fertilisers and pesticides to maintain productivity levels.
 And while the output may be high in quantity, it is causing many of the above mentioned issues.

-What’s more, crops grown under these conditions are proven to have much lower nutrient density than plants grown under less intensive circumstances.
+What’s more, monoculture crops have much lower nutrient density than plants grown under less intensive circumstances.
 “It’s probably not surprising that this approach also leads to meat containing fewer nutrients,” says Sam.

-In environmental terms these practices mean that we are missing out on the opportunity to actively leverage nature’s capability to capture carbon dioxide – also called carbon sequestration – and to grow much more nutritious plants.
-Which is exactly what Sam and Steph are looking to achieve with their regenerative farming approach.
+In environmental terms these practices mean that we are missing out on the opportunity to leverage nature’s ability to capture carbon dioxide.
+Which is exactly what Sam and Steph are looking to achieve with their regenerative sustainable beef farming approach.
 This is also where the cows re-enter the picture.

 Plants require carbon dioxide, water and sunlight to perform photosynthesis.
 Over time this process builds up deeper and richer carbon stores in the soil which serve as nutrients for the plants and encourage roots to reach deeper into the ground.
 This also helps the soil to store more water and make it more drought resistant.
 Plants can be stimulated in this process if you keep cutting them – or by having cows munching it off at the top.